13.5: Vibrational Overtones

 It is important to note that this approximation is only good for \(R\) near \(R_0\).

-The harmonic oscillator approximation and gives by the following energies:
+The harmonic oscillator approximation gives by the following energies:

 \[ E_{v} = \tilde{\nu} \left (v + \dfrac{1}{2} \right) \nonumber \]

-When cubic terms in the expansion (Equation \(\ref{cubic}\)) is included, then Schrödinger equation solved, using perturbation theory, gives:
+When the cubic term in the expansion (Equation \(\ref{cubic}\)) is included, and the Schrödinger equation is solved using perturbation theory this gives:

 \[ E_{v} = \tilde{\nu} \left (v + \dfrac{1}{2} \right) - \tilde{\chi_e} \tilde{\nu} \left (v + \dfrac{1}{2} \right)^2 \nonumber \]